DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

     - Make sure the images this action relies on are up to date.
     Only the most recent two mac versions are supported, and an out of date mac image will cause this action to fail.

+    [`dev-weekly-release.yml`](https://github.com/DOI-USGS/ISIS3/blob/dev/.github/workflows/dev-weekly-release.yml) makes a dev build of ISIS each week and uploads it to conda.

 !!! note ""